miggia/starter-academic/content/en/event/icra21-ws-parallel-robot/index.md

 event_url: https://icra2021pkm.sciencesconf.org/

 location: On-line
-# address:
+address:
   # street: 450 Serra Mall
   # city: Stanford
   # region: CA
   # postcode: '94305'
   # country: United States

-summary: An example talk using Wowchemy's Markdown slides feature.
-abstract: "Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Duis posuere tellusac convallis placerat.
-Proin tincidunt magna sed ex sollicitudin condimentum.
-Sed ac faucibus dolor, scelerisque sollicitudin nisi.
-Cras purus urna, suscipit quis sapien eu, pulvinar tempor diam."
+summary: "Our paper was recently accepted to the ICRA 21 Workshop: \"Parallel robots or not parallel robots?
+New frontiers of parallel robotics\".
+Divya will be presenting."
+abstract: "The manufacturing and assembly of small parallel robots are often complex because of the required tolerances and high part count.
+The present work considers the use of compliant mechanisms to overcome some of these difficulties.
+Taking as a reference a recently published two degrees of freedom parallel orientational mechanism, we address several aspects related to the design and manufacturing of this type of small-scale systems.
+We consider two implementations of this mechanism, one developed following a \"traditional\" approach with linkages and pin joints, and one developed following a \"flexible\" approach using flexures.
+We then compare these two by providing qualitative and quantitative indications of their motion precision and capacity to withstand loads."

 # Talk start and end times.
 #   End time can optionally be hidden by prefixing the line with `#`.